 It’s still considered proper wedding etiquette to bring a gift for the newlyweds, despite the extra expense in attending the wedding.
 For convenience and safety’s sake, I recommend setting up a gift registry where the gifts will be delivered to your home, or perhaps set up a bank account for cash gifts.

 Children can be a contentious issue at weddings, and it can be even trickier for destination weddings.
 Not many parents would be comfortable leaving their children for a week or two at home, to attend a destination wedding.
-Hiring a babysitter locally may be a source of anxiety for some parents also.
-Consider this issue carefully with your particular guests in mind.
+Hiring a babysitter locally may be a source of anxiety for some parents also, depending on the location and age of the kiddo.
 If you opt for an adult-only destination wedding, be mindful that many parents will not attend.

-To help your guests make their decision to attend easier, provide them with information about the wedding location – like accommodation options, transfers, things to do and a map.
+To help your guests make their decision to attend easier, you might like to create a wedding website or include extra details in their wedding invitations – information about the wedding location – like accommodation options, transfers, things to do and a map.

 6. Travel Agents